Here are ten easy switches one can make to be more environmentally friendly. A lot of these we have already done in our own home.

 6) Plastic Bottles & Coffee Cups → Stainless Steel or Glass Reusable Bottle & Thermos

-Instead of buying those packs of plastic water bottles, opt to buy a reusable bottle, preferably steel or glass as they biodegrade, and filling it with water at home.
+Instead of buying those packs of plastic water bottles, opt to buy a reusable bottle, preferably steel or glass as they biodegrade, and fill it with water at home.

 If you are a coffee lover, opt to bring your own thermos.
 If you aren't a fan of making your own coffee at home or are on the go, many coffee shops will refill your reusable one!